Cruise Ship Officer

 Best Rated

-Asked by mamasara825 almost 13 years ago
+Asked by Jerry over 13 years ago

 Is the "captain going down with the ship" actually a law?
 Like was the Italian captain legally required to stay on board if he knew that there were still passengers alive on the ship?

-Asked by SSmith almost 13 years ago
+Asked by SSmith over 13 years ago

 No one is going to fault a Captain for abandoning ship after the evacuation is complete.
 However, the Captain has a duty of care to his or her passengers, and this means taking every possible step to ensure the safety of your passengers until the very end.
 The comment from a Captain that, "I ordered 'Abandon Ship'-- that means everyone, including me" is definitely not correct.
 The Captain should be in the last boat (or raft) from the ship, and barring imminent death or sinking, should be onboard until he or she has been told everyone else is off.
 Now, if there is a fire or water is lapping at the bridge and the ship will sink within moments meaning that the Captain needs to either jump off then or certainly die within a few minutes, then he or she should save himself.
 As long as he or she has done everything possible until the last minute, there isn't any reason for the Captain to unnecessarily die.
 And while I don't know the specifics of the law, there is a law in Italy against abandoning ship prematurely that the Captain is being charged with.